rkwaysltd/gke-infra/README.md

         kubernetes.io/ingress.class: "ngx"
     ```

-- While it's possible to set `PREMIUM` or `STANDARD` Network Tier changes on existing cluster needs to be carefully consiered as the entry IP address is going to change.
+- While it's possible to set `PREMIUM` or `STANDARD` Network Tier changes on existing cluster needs to be carefully considered as the entry IP address is going to change.

 - Ingress IP address will be placed in DNS as `<ingress_rr_name>.<configured_domain_name>`, other domain names can use `CNAME` records to point to it.